 How is an I-20 created?

-After a school completes the admissions process, the school collects necessary financial support and identification documentation for admitted international students requesting F-1 status.
-Those student names and biographic information are entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
-The SEVIS database processes the information and produces an I-20.
-The school official (called the Primary Designated School Official/Designated School Official or PDSO/DSO) prints and signs the I-20 and then delivers it to the student.
+Once Swarthmore College completes the admissions process, the ISC collects necessary financial support and identification documentation for admitted international students requesting F-1 status via the ISC Portal.
+That information is entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System) and the information is processed to produce an I-20.
+The school official (called the Primary Designated School Official/Designated School Official or PDSO/DSO) signs the I-20 and then uploads it to the ISC Portal for the student to download.
 If a student needs to update or change information on the I-20, the P/DSO makes these requests through SEVIS to produce a new document.